UModeler/UModeler.github.io/_sources/MiscGroup/ExportTool.rst.txt

 .. figure:: /images/UModeler_ExportTool.jpg

-Exports the UModeler mesh to .obj or .prefab.
+Exports the current UModeler mesh to a file in a specific file format.
+If you select multiple UModeler objects and then export as .Obj, the selected UModeler meshes will be exported as a single .Obj file.

 Properties about .obj
 -----------------------